cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/gif007.gif)

 Also you can set fixed number of points in the field "poly shape size", then drawing will be stopped automatically.
-To enable dragging, right-click inside polygon and chose ``Enable Dragging``.
+To enable dragging, right-click inside polygon and choose ``Enable Dragging``.

 Below you can see results with opacity and black stroke: